An Unprecedented Time in Business

 - Duplicate expenses, such as memberships, tools, or software costs, are more easily identified

 According to Accenture, “When two companies merge, integrating their Finance functions is a major imperative.
 Variations in financial standards and procedures can prevent the merged entity’s Finance function from effective daily operations, impacting both internal and external stakeholders.
 Integration of this key function is also time-sensitive: the entity’s leaders, not to mention investors, demand consolidated financial statements with earnings and projections as soon as possible.
 Additionally, a merger cannot achieve many potential gains without committed support from Finance.”

-Both parties involved in the merger or acquisition need to have detailed plans beforehand to continue meeting their financial commitments.
+Both parties involved in the merger or acquisition need to have detailed plans beforehand.
+They must continue meeting their financial commitments.
 These commitments can include reporting and earnings guidance for stock exchanges, compliance agencies, financial institutions and investors; internal reporting for management; billing, collections and cash applications for customers; and invoice receipt and payment for vendors.

 The Path to Success